Deploying to Maven Central from GitHub Actions

-This page explains how to publish to https://oss.sonatype.org (a.k.a.
-OSSRH) from GitHub Actions, assuming you already can release to their manually.
+This page explains how to publish to Maven Central via the Maven Central Portal from GitHub Actions, assuming you already can release there manually.
 See their Getting Started Guide if you do not have an account already.

-In order to publish directly to OSSRH from GitHub Actions, you will need OSSRH credentials, a PGP key for signing artifacts, and the correct plugins set up.
+In order to publish directly to Maven Central from GitHub Actions, you will need a Maven Central user token, a PGP key for signing artifacts, and the correct plugins configured.

 Plugin setup

-There are some plugins that should only be executed during releases, like the Nexus staging plugin, so you may wish
+There are some plugins that should only be executed during releases, like the central-publishing-maven-plugin

 <build>